 Over the last several decades, most of the acts mentioned above have performed at First Avenue in Minneapolis; other great Twin Cities venues for live music include the Varsity Theater and Fine Line Music Cafe in Minneapolis, and the Turf Club in St. Paul.

-Outside the Twin Cities, Winona’s Mid West Music Fest showcases more than 100 musical acts on 13 stages in and near the Mississippi River town in late April.
+Outside the Twin Cities, Winona’s Mid West Music Fest showcases more than 100 musical acts on 13 stages in and near the Mississippi River town in the springtime.
 Other major music fests include Duluth’s Homegrown Music Festival for a week in late April/early May; country music at Detroit Lakes’ WE Fest in early August; the Moondance Jam in Walker in late July.
 Music clubs worth a visit in the north country include Papa Charlie’s in Lutsen and Fitger’s in Duluth.